Explore the West’s historic railways and the towering majesty of the Rocky Mountains with six of the best train rides in Colorado.

-Starting in Denver, the three-foot narrow gauge Georgetown Loop Railroad has drawn sightseers since its 1880s completion.
-Enjoy its three-mile course from Georgetown to Silver Plume, not to mention its four bridges, two loops, and Clear Creek Valley view.
+Starting in Denver, the three-foot narrow-gauge Georgetown Loop Railroad has drawn sightseers since its 1880s completion.
+While traveling along its 3-mile course from Georgetown to Silver Plume, the train crosses four bridges, cascades through two loops and offers remarkable views of Clear Creek Valley.

 Consider, too, the Royal Gorge Route Railroad, known for its stop at one of the world’s tallest suspension bridges, the Royal Gorge Bridge, which spans the rugged gorge nearly 1,000 feet above the Arkansas River.
 Watch for the “Hanging Bridge” that crosses the region’s “great chasm.”
 Beginning in Canyon City, the Royal Gorge Route Railroad impresses visitors with its beautiful scenery and lofty bridges.
 There is even a nearby amusement park.

 3. Durango and Silverton Narrow Gauge Railroad

 In Durango, Colorado, the steam-powered Durango and Silverton Narrow Gauge Railroad boasts a length of 45.2 miles, a 3-foot gauge and over a century of history.
 By either coach or gondola, relax as you take in 3 1/2-hours of alpine scenery, weaving through the Rockies and along the Animas River.
 With a 2-hour layover in Silverton, consider a restful afternoon of lunching and shopping around this historic mining town.

 4. Cumbres and Toltec Scenic Railroad